The Peace Corps Alliance in Action (Article #1; Understanding Islam, Article #2; PCAIU Outreach Narrative)

 - First, we pledged to help the people of our host nations in meeting their need for trained American men and women.

-- Second, swore that we would act as ambassadors of goodwill for the United States and help to promote a better understanding of Americans on the part of the peoples of our countries of service.
+- Second, we vowed that we would act as ambassadors of goodwill for the United States and help to promote a better understanding of Americans on the part of the peoples of our countries of service.

 - In affirming the Third Goal, which was to be implemented upon completion of our Peace Corps service and our return to the United States, we promised to help promote a better understanding of other peoples and other cultures on the part of our fellow Americans.